grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/06 Scheduling a test.md

 ## Scheduling options

 In both cases, after clicking "Schedule" you are presented with the following options.
 You are able to run a test now or at a later date.
 You can also set the execution to repeat on an Hourly, Daily, Weekly, or Monthly interval.
 You can also control how long the test will run for, either after a set number of occurrences, or after a certain date.
-There is some very granular control here, so do explore the option.
+The granularity for controlling this is high, so do explore the options.

 ![Scheduling options](/images/Scheduling-a-test/schedule-options.png)